Fatma-Chaouech/audioverse/README.md

 ## Features
 * Convert books to audiobooks with a single click
-* Smart voice selection for the perfect narration
+* Automatic voice selection for the perfect narration
 * Personalized voice cloning for a unique listening experience
 * Automatic integration of sound effects for immersive storytelling